 A lot of communities on the web are rather large, and spread out to many websites which have their share of devotees.
 Those blogs often have contributors from other sites on to discuss matters, or take part in discussions, or share expertise.

 You can take advantage of that by becoming a bigger part of the wider community, and then building a smaller one at your own blog as a result.
-Guest post often, connect with influencers, and offer free content once in awhile.
+Guest post often, connect with influencers, and offer free content once in awhile. @Pakwired shares some great tips on networking with influencers.
 Become a well known name in your interest category, and don’t be afraid to speak out.
 Become well known for what you do.

 If you join a larger community, a smaller one will follow.